nikhithavijayan-24/Codeathon-Assessment/README.md

 ---

-**📚 What I Learned**
+## 📚 What I Learned

-Working on this project helped me understand the complete workflow of a Power BI project, from preparing raw data to presenting the final insights.
+Working on this project helped me understand the complete workflow of building a Power BI dashboard, from preparing the raw dataset to presenting the final insights.

-Some of the main things I practised were:

-Working with messy datasets
+Through this project, I gained practical experience in:

+- Cleaning and preparing real-world style datasets
-Handling missing and duplicate values
+- Handling missing values and duplicate records
-Using Power Query for data preparation
+- Using Power Query for data transformation
-Creating and using DAX measures
-Creating calculated columns and calculated tables Designing KPI cards
+- Creating DAX measures, calculated columns, and calculated tables
+- Creating KPI cards and interactive dashboards
+- Selecting appropriate visualizations for different types of analysis
+- Using slicers to make reports interactive
+- Analysing sales, product, customer, and profitability data
+- Identifying meaningful patterns from visualizations
+- Converting analysis results into business insights
+- Creating recommendations based on data
-Choosing appropriate charts for different types of analysis Using slicers to make a dashboard interactive Converting analytical results into business insights Presenting findings in a clear and structured way
+- Presenting an analytical project in a clear and professional way

+---